jrdeslippe/perfportsite/docs/perfport/measurements.md

 when comparing different implementation of an algorithm or method.
 See the comprehensive list [here](/facilities/tools.md) with links to detailed instructions and example use-cases at each site.

-### 2. Use the roofline approachl to compare actual to expected performance
+### 2. Use the roofline approach to compare actual to expected performance

 As discussed above, the major limitation of defining performance relative to the peak FLOPS capability of the system is that applications in practice are limited by many different aspects of an HPC system.